Skip to main content

 Hours minimum.
 The tool accepts annual hours between 520 (approximately 10 hours per week) and 2,080 (full-time).
 Hours outside this range are not supported.

 Data freshness.
-BLS OES data is collected in May of each year and published approximately 10 months later.
+BLS OEWS estimates carry a May reference date (pooling six semiannual panels over three years) and are published roughly a year later.
 The most recent data available at the time of report generation is noted on the report.
 The ECI adjustment (Section 09) accounts for wage growth since the survey date, but it applies a national average growth rate rather than occupation- or geography-specific trends.

 BLS data suppression.
 Some occupation-by-area combinations have insufficient survey data to produce reliable estimates.
 The fallback methodology (Section 10) addresses these gaps, but substituted data is inherently less precise than exact-match data.